"

 • Relative tempo marking: Usually Italian terms (e.g., ritardando) that say whether to slow down or speed up.

-General tempo markings are not always in Italian, but often are.
-These tempo markings are found at the beginning of the piece, and can also be found whenever the music changes tempo.
-There are too many different tempo marks to name here; however, Example 3.9.1 shows the most common ones.
+General tempo markings are not always in Italian, but they often are.
+These markings appear at the beginning of the piece and whenever the music changes tempo.
+There are too many different tempo markings to list here; however, Example 3.9.1 shows the most common ones.

 Example 3.9.1.
 Tempo markings

 The spectrum above shows various tempo markings from the slowest to the fastest.
 Just as we thought of piano as soft and forte as loud, we can simply think of adagio as slow and allegro as fast.
-These are considered general tempo markings because one musician’s interpretation of allegretto may be quite different than another’s.
+These are considered general tempo markings because one musician’s interpretation of allegretto may differ quite a bit from another’s.
 However, the difference between adagio and allegro should be clear.

 Example 3.9.2.
 Tempo marking: Mayer, Violin Sonata, Op.
 19, iii – Adagio

-The tempo marking in Mayer's Violin Sonata, op.
-19, third movement is Adagio.
+The tempo marking in Mayer's Violin Sonata is Adagio.

 In Example 3.9.2, the tempo marking is Adagio, which means slowly.
-Notice that in the name of the piece, it ends with the movement number followed by the tempo marking.
+Notice that the example’s name ends with the movement number followed by the tempo marking.
 This technique is also used when listing movements in program notes.

-Dynamics used mezzo– and –issimo to imply “moderate” and “more.”
+Dynamics use mezzo– and –issimo to mean “moderate” and “more.”
 Tempo markings use moderato and molto to mean the same thing.
-For example, allegro moderato is not quite as quick as allegro while molto vivace is very fast.
-Composers can also use words such as prestissimo, which is even faster than presto.
-Other words may be used to supplement tempo markings, such as maestoso.
+For example, allegro moderato is not quite as quick as allegro, while molto vivace is very fast.
+Composers can also use words like prestissimo, which is even faster than presto.
+Other words may be added to supplement tempo markings, such as maestoso (Example 3.9.3).

 Example 3.9.3.
 Tempo marking: Park, Violin Sonata, Op.
 13, No. 1, i – Andante Maestoso

-The tempo marking in Park's Violin Sonata, Op.
-13, No. 1, first movement is Andante Maestoso.
+The tempo marking in Park's Violin Sonata is Andante Maestoso.

 In Example 3.9.3, the tempo marking is Andante Maestoso, which means majestically slow.

-Specific tempo markings say how fast or slow the beat is by explicitly displaying how many beats per minute or by using metronome marks.
-For example, the music may say [quarter note] = 152, where there are 152 quarter notes per minute.
+Specific tempo markings indicate how fast or slow the beat is, either by explicitly stating the beats per minute or by using metronome marks.
+For example, the music may read [quarter note] = 152, meaning 152 quarter notes per minute.

-The specific tempo marking can also say M.M. [quarter note] = 152.
-M.M. stands for Mälzel’s Metronome.
-The music can even use both a general and specific tempo marking (e.g., Allegro [quarter note] = 152).
+The specific tempo marking can also state M.M. [quarter note] = 152.
+M.M. stands for Mälzel’s Metronome, which shows the speed to set on the metronome.
+The music may even use both a general and a specific tempo marking, such as Allegro [quarter note] = 152 (Example 3.9.4).

 Example 3.9.4.
 Specific tempo marking: Röntgen-Maier[15], Violin Sonata in B Minor, iii – Allegro molto vivace

-The specific tempo marking of Röntgen-Maier's Violin Sonata in B Minor, third movement is Allegro molto vivace with a half note equaling 96 beats per minute.
+The specific tempo marking of this Violin Sonata is Allegro molto vivace.

-• Both a general and specific tempo marking are used in the score, but only the general tempo marking is used in the title of the movement.
+• Both a general and specific tempo marking appear in the score, but only the general tempo marking is included in the movement’s title.

 • The general tempo marking uses more detailed words: Allegro molto vivace.